View and sign my guestbook

 02-10-11

 Finally the first nice day after the storm - without blowing snow or overcasted sky.
-Yesterday we took our winter-over picture, for the kind of picture I wanted to take, the gray sky was actually favorable.
+Yesterday we took our winter-over picture, for the kind of picture I wanted to take, the gray sky

 Here is my favorite version